liehendr/xadf/README.md

-# Welcome to ~/.* managed with xadf (xeno authority dotfiles) !
+# ~/.* managed with xadf

 ![Obligatory screenshot](pics/screenshot.png)

-My dotfiles repository, managed with [bare git and alias method](https://news.ycombinator.com/item?id=11071754), implemented as a custom controller script ([`xadf`](.local/bin/xadf)) that also function as a standalone installation script to replicate my dotfiles configuration to any unix home directory with bash.
+Welcome to my dotfiles repository!
+Managed with [bare git and alias method](https://news.ycombinator.com/item?id=11071754), implemented as a custom controller script ([`xadf`](.local/bin/xadf)) that also functions as a standalone installation script to replicate my dotfiles configuration to any unix home directory with bash.
 Also features a number of custom bash functions (the [`$xadfmods`](.local/xadf/)) either for my use or just for fun.

+> **Disclaimer:** While the idea (and name) of `xadf` dates back to [my original](#migrating-from-xadf-v0), butchered ways of backing up dotfiles, I was inspired to create the current implementation after reading through [Alfunx's implementation on additional commands](https://github.com/alfunx/.dotfiles#additional-commands).

 [TOC]